CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 **Jupyter**

-Jupyter notebooks can be used with traditional Jupyter notebook or more advanced JupyterLab server.
+Jupyter notebooks can be used with the traditional Jupyter Notebook or the more advanced JupyterLab server.

 Jupyter Notebook: